 - Purchase additional sports equipment – throwing and catching equipment

 Outcomes for PE

 By joining the sports partnership this enabled all KS2 and Year 2 pupils to take part in competitions and sports festivals.
 Our KS2 Kwik cricket team came third in the area competition.
 We also received support for our Year 4 pupils to train to be sports leaders and they were able to help with PE and inter school competitions.
 Also through the sports partnership we were provided with a tennis coach who was able to run an after school club during the summer term.
 This proved to be very popular.
-The school also achieved the Bronze kite mark for the second year running.
+The school also achieved the Silver kite mark for PE.

 We were able to purchase new throwing equipment and we were able to identify the need to replace tennis and footballs.
 This will be an ongoing area as the equipment gets used and needs replacing regularly.

 Swimming was run during the Spring term and the majority of KS1 and KS2 pupils are swimming.
 However it also encouraged those who were worried about swimming to have more confidence when getting into the pool.
 18 of the 40 pupils were able to swim 25m or more.